apdag/dotfiles/README.markdown

 # Dotfiles

-RC file for Vim and Bash.

-Bash stuff isn't really updated.
-I run ZSH now, like a gentleman.
+RC files.

+Vim stuff is good.
+Mutt stuff is active.

+Haven't looked at bash in ages.